microsoft/BotBuilder-CognitiveServices/CSharp/Samples/Integral/README.md

 ### LUIS Application
 If you want to test this sample, you have to import the pre-build [LUIS_MODEL.json](../LuisActions/LUIS_MODEL.json) file to your [LUIS account](https://luis.ai/).

 The first step to using LUIS is to create or import an application.
 Go to the home page, www.luis.ai, and log in.
-After creating your LUIS account you'll be able to Import an Existing Application where can you can select a local copy of the LUIS_MODEL.json file an import it.
+After creating your LUIS account you'll be able to Import an Existing Application where can you can select a local copy of the LUIS_MODEL.json file and import it.

 ![Import an Existing Application](../LuisActions/images/prereqs-import.png)